 \section{Future Plans}

-Here, we focused on generating comments for novice developers using LLMs, using RAG with the design document as additional context.
-In future, we can extend this study by changing the target demographic of the comment generations.
-We can also integrate this pipeline with existing integrated development environments (IDEs), allowing us to use IDE-specific information as well.
-Also, in future we can reduce the computational cost by using smaller but equally capable models for our task, possibly fine-tuned for this purpose.
+Here, we focused on generating comments for novice developers using LLMs, using RAG with design documents as additional context.
+In the future, we plan to extend this study by changing the target demographic.
+We also aim to integrate the pipeline with existing IDEs, gaining IDE-specific information.
+Also, we can reduce computations by using smaller, but equally capable, models (possibly finetuned for our purpose).